 The Golden Crescent is the name of Asia’s two illegal drug superhighways, located at the crossroads of Central, South and Western Asia.
 Its sister network, the Golden Triangle is located in Southeast Asia.
 The Golden Crescent overlaps between the mountain ranges of Iran, Afghanistan and Pakistan whose mountainous peripheries give the network it’s the eponymous name.

-History of Golden Crescent:
+History of the Golden Crescent

-Though Punjab does not grow Opium or Weed, the region consumes about Rs.
+Though Punjab does not grow Opium or Heroin, the region consumes about Rs.
 7500 crores worth of drugs every year.
-The drug cartels enter India, mainly Punjab through the Golden Crescent route.
+The drug cartels enter India, mainly through the Golden Crescent route.
 Punjab is both a market as well as a transit point for drugs smuggled from the Golden Crescent.
 Amritsar, Tarn Taran, Ferozepur and Fazilka districts sharing the border with Pakistan are part of the drug smuggling route which the Pakistan or Afghanistan based drug smugglers use to route their consignments.

 Rehab centres, anti-narcotic drives and heavy police crackdown on drug smugglers have to an extent stemmed the flow of narcotics, but the sheer volume of the drugs coming in means that it is a difficult fight.
 Until more innovative measures are enacted it will be an uphill task to completely eradicate the drug menace from Indian soil.